nosarthur/traj-infra-upgrade/README.md

 # traj-infra
+Examples of transition to new trajectory infrastructure.
+I will keep updating this page as more code is refactored.

+## introduction

 The new trajectory infrastructure will do better on

 * virtual sites (pseudo atoms)
 * triclinic lattice

-Examples of transition to new trajectory infrastructure.
-I will keep updating this page as more code is refactored.

 Roughly speaking, here are the correspondences: